Solving QBF by Abstraction: Related Work

 \section{Related Work}

-There are other solving techniques that use structural information, but they are conceptually very different, including DPLL like~\cite{journals/constraints/EglySW09,conf/sat/GoultiaevaIB09,conf/sat/KlieberSGC10} and expansion~\cite{conf/sat/LonsingB08,conf/date/PigorschS09,conf/sat/JanotaKMC12}.
-SAT solvers have been used to solve quantifier alternations~\cite{conf/sat/JanotaKMC12,conf/ijcai/JanotaM15,conf/sat/TuHJ15,conf/fmcad/RabeT15}, also in the context of synthesis~\cite{conf/vmcai/BloemKS14}.
-We extend work on QBF solving techniques that communicate the satisfaction of clauses through a recursive refinement algorithm~\cite{conf/ijcai/JanotaM15,conf/fmcad/RabeT15} that were limited to conjunctive normal form.
-Further, the maintenance of a dual abstraction for optimization is new in this context and the certification approach is different than~\cite{conf/fmcad/RabeT15}.
+Other QBF solving techniques that use structural information are conceptually very different, such as DPLL like~\cite{journals/constraints/EglySW09,conf/sat/GoultiaevaIB09,conf/sat/KlieberSGC10,conf/sat/PeitlSS17} and expansion~\cite{conf/sat/LonsingB08,conf/date/PigorschS09,journals/ai/JanotaKMC16,conf/aaai/Janota18}.
+We extend work on QBF solving techniques that communicate the satisfaction of clauses through a recursive refinement algorithm~\cite{conf/ijcai/JanotaM15,conf/fmcad/RabeT15,conf/cav/Tentrup17} that were limited to conjunctive normal form.
+Further, the maintenance of a dual abstraction for optimization is new in this context and the certification approach is different and, as shown in the evaluation, much more efficient than the one presented for $\caqe$~\cite{conf/fmcad/RabeT15}.
+The structure of independent quantifiers in non-prenex formulas can be used for parallelization during solving for this kind of algorithms~\cite{conf/sat/Tentrup16}. $\cqesto$~\cite{conf/sat/Janota18} is a recently introduced circuit solver based on a similar algorithm as presented in this paper.
+The algorithm, however, differs in the way abstractions are built: we produce a ``static'' abstraction upfront and learn subformula valuations during solving, while $\cqesto$ evaluates the circuit under the current variable assignments and re-encodes the resulting partial circuit using the Tseitin transformation in each refinement step.
+To our knowledge, $\cqesto$ cannot produce certificates.
 Certification has been considered in the context of CNF solving techniques~\cite{journals/fmsd/BalabanovJ12,conf/sat/NiemetzPLSB12,conf/fmcad/HeuleSB14,conf/fmcad/RabeT15} but we are not aware of another work considering certification in the more general setting.
-The duality of circuit based QBF solving has been used to enhance search based CNF solvers~\cite{conf/aaai/GoultiaevaB10,conf/date/GoultiaevaSB13} but our use of a dual abstraction during solving is inspired by recent SMT solving enhancements~\cite{conf/fmcad/NiemetzPB14}.
+The duality of circuit based QBF solving has been used to enhance search based CNF solvers~\cite{conf/aaai/GoultiaevaB10,conf/date/GoultiaevaSB13} but this is different to our use of a dual abstraction during solving.